 Dragons, Dogs and Bears (Oh My)Hidden Gems

 Remember that abandoned house down the street with the light flickering in the attic?
-Can you still smell the cotton candy and feel the pinch of the admission bracelet from the amusement park you obsessed over at age 8?
+Can you still feel the mud oozing over your boots when you first rambled though an unmarked trail?

-Adults living in a metro area of 7.2 million souls might think such mysteries, obsessions or wonders exist only in cloudy memories.
+Adults living in a metro area of 7.2 million souls might think such experiences exist only in books or cloudy memories.
 If so, they are wrong.

 Say Yes to Dallas has compiled this list of places – both living, dead and spirit-infused – that urban explorers should visit, if they really what they want to be considered such.

 We knowingly excluded well-known or larger gems (like the Dallas Arboretum and Botanical Gardens and Fort Worth Water Gardens) because, well … they’re not exactly hidden.
 Given those parameters, we’ve aggregated a list of destinations that deserve to be included in your adventurer bucket list, and which will likely turn to halcyon memories with the passage of time.
 Entry is free, unless otherwise noted.